subnub/myDrive/readme.md

 ## WebUI For Encryption Key

 MyDrive will first host a server on http://localhost:3000 in order to safely get the encryption key, just navigate to this URL in a browser, and enter the encryption key.
+You can access this URL through your IP address also, but localhost is recommended to avoid man in the middle attacks.

 If you're using a service like SSH or a Droplet, you can forward the localhost connection safely like so:
 ```bash